aimacode/aima-java/aima-core/README.txt

-= Change History (Update in reverse chronological order) = 0.10.1-Chp15-Rewrite : 31 Jul 2011 :<br>
+= Change History (Update in reverse chronological order) = 0.10.2-Chp17n21-Rewrite : 16 Sept 2011 :<br>
+  * All of the algorithms from Chapters 17 and 21 have been rewritten.
+  ** 17.4 Value-Iteration
+  ** 17.7 Policy-Iteration
+  ** 21.2 Passive-ADP-Agent
+  ** 21.4 Passive-TD-Agent
+  ** 21.8 Q-Learning-Agent
+  * Rewrote Cell World Environment (environment.cellworld) to be independent of use.
+  * Re-organized probability.hmm package.
+  * Minor optimization to FrequencyCounter implementation.
+  * Documentation clean up.

+0.10.1-Chp15-Rewrite : 31 Jul 2011 :<br>
   * All of the algorithms from Chapter 15 have been rewritten.
   ** 15.4 Forward-Backward (3 implementations provided)